indusrad/cute/README.md

 After that process has completed, you may file an issue referencing it.

+## FAQ

+### Notifications Don't Work

+Make sure your supported shell sources `/etc/profile.d/vte.sh` which contains the necessary shell-side components for notification plumbing for VTE.
+It ensures the proper OSC sequence is emitted at the right points.

+### My Favorite Container Technology is not Supported

+See the sources in `agent/` and implement a `PtyxisContainerProvider` and `PtyxisContainer` for your technology.
+It needs to know how to query them and spawn processes (with the appropriate PTY) within the container.

+It should also update the list of available containers when they change without polling (a `GFileMonitor` to requery is a suitable solution).

+## I Have a Problem with My GPU

+While the underlying terminal emulator (VTE) supports GPU rendering, we have very little to do with that from this application.
+Bugs filed here will almost certainly end up in either the GNOME/vte or GNOME/gtk projects.

+## I Have Weird Font Rendering

+Currently (as of GTK 4.16) GTK has an oddity with rendering at 200% scale when the rounding for hinting is different between 1x and 2x scaling.
+This can cause overly constrained clipping.
+This must be addressed in GTK.

 ## Authors Note

 Ptyxis is a combination of work I've done across multiple projects.
 The